• Skip to main content

 • Who are you people?
 SB Dance is a company of professional artists, mainly dancers, who like pushing boundaries and inventing new things.
 Over the years, we’ve made concerts of all dance, pure theater, musicals, operettas, and immersive works.
 Curbside is what we call “dance theater”; that is, a little of both.

-• How artsy fartsy is this?
+• How artsy is this?
 It’s approachable, entertaining, and made for curious, open-minded people without any special knowledge or familiarity with contemporary art.

 • Do you provide accessibility options?
 Curbside Theater suits audiences with varying disabilities.
 Please contact us if you have questions about accessibility at a specific location.